-The first LHC physics run will take place in 2008.
-SM processes offer the potential for important measurements and are backgrounds to signals of new physics.
-A productive program at the LHC will require a detailed understanding of SM processes in general, and of QCD, in particular.
+The LHC is scheduled to begin operation in 2007, with the first physics run taking place in 2008.
+While we cannot anticipate what new physics will be discovered, we do know that plenty of SM processes will be observed.
+In many cases, they offer the potential for important measurements.
+In others, the SM processes provide backgrounds to signals of new physics.
+A productive physics program at the LHC will require a detailed understanding of SM processes in general, and of QCD, in particular.

 To obtain reliable predictions for SM processes at the LHC, (NLO) QCD corrections must be calculated.
 Higher-order QCD corrections reduce the dependence on the unphysical factorization and renormalization scales.
-In some cases, such as W and Z production [1], the effect is dramatic.
-Controlling EW radiative corrections [2-5] and obtaining precise knowledge of the parton distribution functions (PDFs) are also essential (see Sec.
+In some cases, such as W and Z production [2], the effect is dramatic.
+Controlling EW radiative corrections [3-6] and obtaining precise knowledge of the parton distribution functions (PDFs) are also essential (see Sec.
 2.1).

-Processes for which the NLO QCD corrections will be needed include those that are relevant to top quark [6-11], Higgs boson [10, 12-16] and supersymmetry (SUSY) studies [17-19] (see Sec.
+Processes for which the NLO QCD corrections will be needed include those that are relevant to top quark [7-12], Higgs boson [11, 13-17] and supersymmetry (SUSY) studies [18-20] (see Sec.
 2.2).
-To arrive at realistic predictions, the theoretical calculations then need to be integrated into MC event generators.
+However, calculating higher-order corrections is not sufficient.
+To arrive at realistic predictions, the theoretical calculations need to be integrated into MC event generators.
 At higher orders, this remains a difficult task (see Sec.
 2.4).

-In the remainder of this section we describe some of the SM physics projects that the LHC Theory Initiative (LHC-TI) believes are important to pursue.
+In the remainder of this section we describe some of the SM physics projects that the LHC Theory Initiative believes are important to pursue.
 The priority of a project is determined by the integrated luminosity needed for the process to become relevant (see Sec.
 2.5).
-More details on the calculations described here can be found in the LHC-TI whitepaper [20].
+More details on the calculations described here can be found in the LHC-TI whitepaper [21].
 The list presented here is meant to be illustrative - not exhaustive.